Smartphone Astrophotography - How To Capture The Night Sky With Your Phone

 Cheap smartphone holders can be found for as little as £5

 Open the digital camera app and with the Moon centred through the eyepiece, hold the phone up to the eyepiece so that it's pointing directly down the barrel.
-This is the important bit and the part which is the hardest to achieve.
+This is the important bit and the hardest part to achieve.
 If your phone isn't pointing directly down the eyepiece, you will not see anything on the phone's screen, even if the angle is off by a few degrees.

 Once you've got the Moon on the display, double-check the orientation of your phone so that the camera lens is looking directly down the eyepiece.
 This makes all the difference to the final shot because if you get it right, the light coming out of the eyepiece would be the brightest and evenly spread as it enters the phone's camera lens.
-If you're slightly tilted, you can get a gentle degradation of the brightness across the field of view.
+You can get a gentle brightness degradation across the field of view if you're slightly tilted.

 When you are all lined up, the only thing left to do is take the shot.
-Here, one last hurdle appears to thwart you - as you press the shutter button, you'll more than likely move the phone in the procedure.
+Here, one last hurdle appears to thwart you - as you press the shutter button, you'll likely move the phone in the procedure.
 The best way around this is to be gentle.
-You can either use the timer function or if your phone supports it, you can use a hands-free headset and control the shutter with the volume button.
+You can use the timer function or, if your phone supports it, use a hands-free headset to control the shutter with the volume button.

-Most mobile phone cameras don't offer much in the way of control when it comes to exposure.
-However, the Moon should be bright enough to trigger auto-exposure functions so that the shot comes out appropriately.
+Most mobile phone cameras don't offer much control for exposure.
+However, the Moon should be bright enough to trigger auto-exposure functions, so the shot comes out appropriately.

 Smartphone Astrophotography Brackets and Mounts

-If you find yourself frequently taking pictures in this manner, you may be interested in purchasing one of a few low-cost devices which will help you to attach the smartphone to a telescope.
-These little brackets will hold the phone in place once you have centred the lens on the eyepiece.
+Find yourself frequently taking pictures in this manner.
+You may be interested in purchasing a few low-cost devices that will help you attach the smartphone to a telescope.
+Once you have centred the lens on the eyepiece, these little brackets will hold the phone in place.

 Related ArticlesThese articles may also be of interest to you